 Colon and small intestine

 The small intestine and colon are components of your digestive tract, which processes the foods you eat.
-The small intestine and colon extract nutrients from the foods.
-What isn't absorbed by the ...
+The small intestine and colon extract nutrients and water from the foods.
+What isn't absorbed ...

 Signs and symptoms associated with diarrhea may include: